-In 2016, there were a total of 3,100 chemical companies in Germany, 96 percent of which were SMEs.
-This so-called German Mittelstand earns 30 percent of chemical industry revenue and contributes 40 percent of the workforce.
+In 2019, there were a total of about 2,900 chemical companies in Germany, 96 percent of which were SMEs.
+This so-called German Mittelstand earns about one third of chemical industry revenue and contributes 40 percent of the workforce.
 This section of the German economy is globally well known for innovation – and as the backbone of the German chemical industry, it is also a key market opportunity.

 Leading the industry in Europe and beyond